Eric-Obeng/Build-Tool-Showcase/README.md

     \_Parameters:

-    - jest: Executes the Jest test runner, which looks for test files and runs the tests defined in them.
+    - jest: Executes the Jest test runner, which looks for test files and runs the tests defined in them